makegosport/cornhole/README.md

 ## Contributing
 As you will see the MQTT broker is acting as the central orchestrator for the lights, scoring and game.
 There are several tasks/improvements that need to be made (with accompanying pseudocode):
-* A hardware interrupt handler to detect bean bag scoring events:
+* A hardware interrupt handler to detect bean bag scoring events.:
 ```
 if GPIO_0 is low{
     mqtt_publish("hole 0 scored")